idf_component.yml

 (local)

 The path to the local directory containing the dependency.
-Use can use paths relative to the to the idf_component.yml
+You can use either a path relative to the idf_component.yml

 This field supports environment variables.